jhap1982/giveituruguay/2017/2017-02-04 - Air Canada Centre, Toronto, Canada/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Around the World
+2. Around the World
-Otherside
+3. Otherside
-Snow ((Hey Oh))
+4. Snow ((Hey Oh))
-Dark Necessities
+5. Dark Necessities
-The Adventures of Rain Dance Maggie
+6. The Adventures of Rain Dance Maggie
-Right on Time
+7. Right on Time
-Go Robot
+8. Go Robot
-Emit Remmus
+9. Emit Remmus
-Sick Love
+10. Sick Love
-I Like Dirt
+11. I Like Dirt
-Higher Ground
+12. Higher Ground
-The Getaway
+13. The Getaway
-Soul to Squeeze
+14. Soul to Squeeze
-By the Way
+15. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Rock and Roll jam
+16. Rock and Roll jam
-Goodbye Angels
+17. Goodbye Angels
-Give It Away
+18. Give It Away

 ## Notes